mwbowers/mwbowers.github.io/reference/datagate-client/file-adapter-class-file-adapter-method3.md

 ## Remarks

 This constructor creates an instance of **FileAdapter** with the given database connection and file path but without a member name.
 The [MemberName](file-adapter-class-member-name-property.html) property is initialized to null.
-If **MemberName** is not explicitly set prior a call to the [Open](file-adapter-class-open-method.html) method, DCS assigns the value "*FIRST" to this property.
+If **MemberName** is not explicitly set prior a call to the [Open](file-adapter-class-open-method.html) method, DG assigns the value "*FIRST" to this property.

 The [AccessMode](file-adapter-class-access-mode-property.html) property is initialized with the value Read.
 ## Examples